 - a) You can leave your existing pension fund with your current provider.
-Then, if you wish, take a tax-free cash sum (known as a Pension Commencement Lump Sum) and buy a guaranteed income for life a Lifetime Annuity (Compulsory Purchase Annuity), from your current provider. - b) You could transfer the whole value of your pension fund to another provider who offers the best annuity rate for a Lifetime Annuity (this is known as exercising the Open Market Option). - c) You can use the whole of your pension fund after any tax-free cash has been paid to purchase a Lifetime Annuity on a 'with-profits' or unit-linked basis with your existing or another provider. - d) You may transfer your pension fund to a provider offering a Lifetime Annuity on a flexible basis (often called variable or third way annuities).
-These types of annuity look to combine the certainty of a lifetime annuity with investment growth as seen with Drawdown Pension. - e) You can transfer the whole value of your pension fund into a Drawdown Pension.
-This allows you to vary future income levels to fit in with your overall financial plan, either by use of drawdown pension or short term annuity. - f) You can take all your benefits as a lump sum, known as an Uncrystallised Funds Pension Lump Sum (UFPLS).
-The first 25% of the lump sum will be tax-free with the remainder taxed as earned income.
-In some cases, you may be able to withdraw your fund as a series of UFPLS if required. - g) You can convert your retirement fund in stages, over a number of years (often referred to as staggered vesting or phased retirement) into income using either Annuity, Drawdown Pension or UFPLS.
-This may be available with your current pension arrangement or you may need to transfer into a Personal Pension Plan or Self Invested Personal Pension first. - h) You may transfer your pension fund to a provider offering a Scheme Pension (usually only available with Defined Benefit pension schemes).
-This allows for income levels to be actuarially determined based on your personal circumstances. - i) You can also use the value of your pension fund to utilise a combination of these options. - j) If you meet the following conditions, it may be possible for you to take all your benefits from a defined benefit pension scheme as a lump sum (known as a trivial commutation lump sum): - The value of all your pension rights from all registered pension scheme sources (including the value of existing pensions in payment) must be £30,000 or less, and - You are aged 55 or above (or meet the ill-health conditions), and - You have some unused lifetime allowance left, and - The payment eliminates your defined benefit rights under the scheme in question, and
+Then, if you wish, take a tax free cash sum (known as a Pension Commencement Lump Sum) and buy a guaranteed income for life a Lifetime Annuity (Compulsory Purchase Annuity), from your current provider. - b) You could transfer the whole value of your pension fund to another provider who offers the best annuity rate for a Lifetime Annuity (this is known as exercising the Open Market Option). - c) You may transfer your pension fund to a provider offering a Lifetime Annuity on a flexible basis (often called variable or third way annuities).
+These types of annuity look to combine the certainty of a lifetime annuity with investment growth as seen with Drawdown Pension.
+There are only a small number of these products in the marketplace. - d) You can transfer the whole value of your pension fund into a Drawdown Pension.
+This allows you to vary future income levels to fit in with your overall financial plan, either by use of drawdown pension or short term/fixed term annuity.
+There are Drawdown plans available which allow a fixed and guaranteed income to be purchased for a specific period of time, generally up to 20/25 years, with some plans also giving an option to include a guaranteed maturity value at the end of the income term. - e) You can take all your benefits as a lump sum, known as an Uncrystallised Funds Pension Lump Sum (UFPLS).
+The first 25% of the lump sum will be tax free with the remainder taxed as earned income.
+In some cases, you may be able to withdraw your fund as a series of UFPLS if required. - f) You can convert your retirement fund in stages, over a number of years (often referred to as staggered vesting or phased retirement) into income using either Annuity, Drawdown Pension or UFPLS.
+This may be available with your current pension arrangement or you may need to transfer into a Personal Pension Plan or Self-Invested Personal Pension first. - g) You may transfer your pension fund to a provider offering a Scheme Pension (usually only available with Defined Benefit pension schemes).
+This allows for income levels to be actuarially determined based on your personal circumstances. - h) You can also use the value of your pension fund to utilise a combination of these options. - i) If you meet the following conditions, it may be possible for you to take all your benefits from a defined benefit pension scheme as a lump sum (known as a trivial commutation lump sum):

-The payment is made within 12 months of your first trivial commutation lump sum being paid (if applicable and not including any trivial payments paid before 6th April 2006)
+- The value of all your pension rights from all registered pension scheme sources (including the value of existing pensions in payment) must be £30,000 or less, and - You are aged 55 or above (or meet the ill-health conditions), and - You have some unused lifetime allowance left, and - The payment eliminates your defined benefit rights under the scheme in question, and - The payment is made within 12 months of your first trivial commutation lump sum being paid (if applicable and not including any trivial payments paid before 6 April 2006)